 In the United States, by some estimates - there are over 90,000 people living with some form of oral cancer.
 Oral cancer is more prevalent in men - it is estimated double the number of men have oral cancer than women (2:1 ratio of men to women).
-Oral cancer can be deadly if not treated - it is important to detect and treat oral cancer as soon as possible.
+Oral cancer can be deadly if not treated.
+It is important to detect and treat oral cancer as soon as possible.
 One thing to keep in mind.
 Not all lesions are cancerous and many times it can be just an oral irritation or some kind of extra tissue growth.
 Of course, it is best to check it out clinically at your local dentist office or at the oral surgeon's office.

 One of the life difficulties and health challenges unfortunately some people face is having cancer.
 Talking about cancer / discussing cancer is not easy to do.
 Cancer can affect any part of the body, which may or may not be visible.
 Oral Cancer Chatting and Blogging about various forms of oral cancer in this Dental Chat article.
 In this Dental Blog - we will be discussing Oral Cancer or sometimes referred to as Mouth Cancer.
 Like any form of cancer - oral cancer (mouth cancer) can be difficult to treat, and there are always new treatment options coming to the market place.

 Oral cancer is the type of cancer that is usually noticed or seen in the Buccal cavity of the mouth area.
 Like most forms of cancer, the earlier one knows about it and takes the right treatment plan - the better the chance of treating it.
 Fortunately, if oral cancer is detected early - it can be treatable.
 On the other hand, if oral cancer is allowed to spread in areas of the mouth such as the tongue, it can be life-threatening.